intel/nauta/toolbox/providers/gcp/gcp-advanced.md

-# # Nauta on Google Cloud Platform - Advanced options
+# # Nauta on Google Cloud* Platform: Advanced Options

 This document contains information referring to [Nauta on Google Cloud Platform - Getting Started](gcp.md).

-## Overall cluster architecture
+## Overall Cluster Architecture

 GCP Nauta Kubernetes instance consists of several parts:

-- gateway - bastion host to access to cluster
+- **gateway:** Bastion host to access to cluster
-- test node (optional) - bastion host with test software to do continuous tests
+- **test node: (optional)** Bastion host with test software to do continuous tests
-- nfs server - internal server with nfs based resources
+- **nfs server:** Internal server with nfs based resources
-- gke cluster - kubernetes cluster.
+- **gke cluster:** - Kubernetes cluster

-Please refer to terraform definition files (in directory terraform/templates) to see detailed configuration (networking, resources, etc.)
+Refer to terraform definition files (in directory terraform/templates) to see detailed configuration (networking, resources, etc.)

-## Prerequisities
+## Prerequisites

 ### Workstation

-To install Nauta on GCP workstation (Linux or Mac based) with access to the internet is required.
+To install Nauta on GCP workstation (Linux or Mac-based) with access to the internet is required.
 Installation repository (nauta) has to be downloaded or cloned from github repository.

 ***All operations described below should be made on workstation.
 All paths are connected with downloaded or cloned repository***

 ### Google Cloud Platform

-Service account has to be created to operate on user's project (please refer to https://console.cloud.google.com/iam-admin/serviceaccounts?project=<project_name>).
+Service account has to be created to operate on user's project (Refer to https://console.cloud.google.com/iam-admin/serviceaccounts?project=<project_name> for more information).

-Service account should have `project-owner` priviliges and be ready to create gke cluster, vpc, virtual machines.
+Service account should have `project-owner` priviliges and be ready to create gke cluster, vpc, and virtual machines.

-#### GCP access config
+#### GCP Access Config

 Copy previously downloaded JSON configuration file (for service account) as `gcp-service-account.json` into `$NAUTA_DIR/toolbox/providers/gcp` directory.

-Values are defined in config file generated during service account creation.
+**Note:** Values are defined in config file generated during service account creation.

-### Connectivity configuration
+### Connectivity Configuration

-During installation several operations on cluster are done using ssh connectivity.
-Network configuration is stored in `toolbox/config.yml` file.
+During installation several operations on cluster are completed using SSH connectivity.
+Network configuration is stored in the `toolbox/config.yml` file.

-#### No proxy configuration
+#### No Proxy Configuration

 ```$xslt
 proxy_env:
   http_proxy: ""